mirei83/NebNode/README.md

 All Test are done on Vultr.
 Register if you want and power up a small VPS: https://www.vultr.com/?ref=7097618

-This is just a simple installscript to test the Nebulas Code.
-Do not use this for Mainnet Nodes without checking for additional security!
+This is just a simple installscript for a NebulasNode.
+Do not use this for production Mainnet Nodes without checking for additional security!